Eg. Self and peer assessment

 Whole school processes

-The TAPS pyramid tool provides schools with a supportive structure to evaluate and develop their assessment processes.
+On this website, the TAPS pyramid tool provides schools with a supportive structure to evaluate and develop their assessment processes.
 The rich classroom assessment information produced by ‘active pupils’ and ‘responsive teachers’ can be used formatively to inform next steps and summatively to report to different audiences.

 Assessment information flows up the pyramid, from the classroom ‘pupil’ and ‘teacher’ layers, through the ‘shared understanding’ layer where judgements are collated and moderated, to the ‘summative and whole school reporting’ layers.
 Within each layer are guidance boxes containing suggested practices and examples from across the UK, providing a bank of ideas for the development of assessment in primary science.